How to Make a Strong First Impression on Potential Clients

 A first impression is a crucial one.
 In just 27 seconds, someone can form an opinion of you or your company.
 What kind of impression do you want to make?
 If you want to make a strong impression on clients, it’s important to present your business in the best possible light.
 This means that every aspect of your company should be well-thought-out and planned.
 It can be easy to overlook something seemingly insignificant like an email signature or website design, but these things could swing someone’s opinion of your company for better or worse.
 Here are seven ideas for making a good first impression on potential clients in order to win them over.

-- Replying quickly to requests, emails, and calls demonstrates how you well prioritize the client – it shows that they are a top priority above everything else on your list of tasks.
+Replying quickly to requests, emails, and calls demonstrate how you well prioritize the client – it shows that they are a top priority above everything else on your list of tasks.
 Setting aside time before meetings or scheduled phone conversations to review relevant materials will help you sound well prepared.
-Since you have already conducted research beforehand, this should only take ten minutes at most!
+Since you have already conducted research beforehand, this should only take ten minutes at most.

 Remember, 93% of people form their first impression based on how the speaker looks and acts.
 If you want to increase engagement, you’ll need to exhibit yourself in a way that conveys your value via language, appearance, and action.
 In these situations, your words have significance, but non-verbal communication has a far more significant meaning.
 That is why tone is just as essential when it comes to expressing yourself in business settings.